GhostPack/SharpDPAPI/README.md

 **I did not come up with this logic, it is simply a port from Mimikatz in order to better understand the process and operationalize it to fit our workflow.**

+If you're unfamiliar with DPAPI, [check out this post](https://www.harmj0y.net/blog/redteaming/operational-guidance-for-offensive-user-dpapi-abuse/) for more background information.

 [@harmj0y](https://twitter.com/harmj0y) is the primary author of this port.

 SharpDPAPI is licensed under the BSD 3-Clause license.